hirosystems/clarinet/README.md

 $ clarinet integrate
 ```

-**Note**Make sure you have a working installation of Docker running locally.
+**Note** Make sure you have a working installation of Docker running locally.

 ### Interacting with contracts deployed on Mainnet

 Composition and interactions between protocols and contracts are one of the key innovations in blockchains.
-Clarinet was designed to handle this sort of interactions.
+Clarinet was designed to handle these types of interactions.

 Before referring to contracts deployed on Mainnet, these contracts should be explicitly be listed as a `requirement` in the manifest `Clarinet.toml`, either manually: